 The University endeavours to make all practical and reasonable adjustments to ensure students are able to fully participate in the University community.
 Students who declare a physical disability or a special educational need are supported to ensure the quality of their educational experience meets their individual requirements.
 SEN students, for instance, receive extra time in examinations, and have the option of writing exams on university-provided computers, and/or of taking exams in a separate room.
-Please see: https://www.richmond.ac.uk/study-abroad-at-richmond/students-with-additional-needs/

 The University operates a well-staffed Student Affairs department that provides services intended to support and encourage student welfare, safety and development.
-This department oversees medical registration of students and provides counseling services.
+This Programme specification and curriculum map - BA (Hons) Communications with Combined Studies department oversees medical registration of students and provides counseling services.
 It also organizes a range of extracurricular activities and travel designed to further enhance students' educational experiences.
 Disciplinary and social grievance procedures are also overseen by this department.
-For a full description of Student Affairs' activities, please see: https://www.richmond.ac.uk/student-life/